visionik/vContext/README.md

 - **Requires**: Extension 2 (Identifiers)
 - **Recommended**: Extension 10 (Version Control & Sync)

-Playbooks add long-term memory via `playbook.entries` as an append-only log of playbook entries (each entry has an `operation` and a per-entry linked-list reference for updates/deprecations).
+Playbooks add long-term memory via `playbook.items` as an append-only log of playbook items (each item has an `operation` and a per-item linked-list reference for updates/deprecations).

 ---